zuozhenggh/learning-library/enterprise-manageability-library/enterprise-manager/em-fleet-maintenance-patching-ui/em-fleet-maintenance-patching-ui.md

 ## Task 8: Update Database – Patch 18.3 to 18.10

-1. Similar to migrate listener, we had submitted Update Database in task 6.
-If this needs to be submitted separately, then we had to uncheck update database task ( review step 3 of task 6).
+1. Similar to listener migration, that submitted for Update Database in task 6.
+If it needs to be submitted separately, then you need to uncheck the update database task (review step 3 of task 6).
 We see that this task is at scheduled state.
 In the interest of time and to complete this Live Lab workshop, we can change its schedule to run immediately.
-Navigate to  ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select update dp.
+Navigate to  ***Enterprise >> Provisioning and Patching >> Procedure Activity*** and select update DP.

    Click on reschedule.